-The Institute of Law is home to the Law Library, which was previously housed in the Royal Court Building, then Seale street.
-We are now based in the Turner building, at Highlands college.
+The Institute of Law is home to the Law Library, which was previously housed in the Royal Court Building, then Seale Street.
+We are now based in the Turner Building, at Highlands College.

 Our oldest books require careful handling, therefore they are only available by special request.
 Should you need to consult one of these books for research, please contact the Institute staff.
-A list of those books is available on our Vintage collection page.
+A sample of those books is available on our Vintage collection page.

-As well as being used by Institute students, the Law Library is open to everyone.
+The Law Library is open to everyone.
 However, we do ask that you check the opening hours and contact the Office to arrange a convenient time to consult the collection.
 If you are studying outside the Island and would like to use the library for research, please contact the staff to arrange a time for a visit, please consult our catalogues to ensure the required material is available.

 Adopt a Book scheme